 8. One bible, together with such books as the Chaplain may recommend will be allowed to each mess, of which the Task-woman of the class shall have charge, and for the preservation of which she shall be held accountable.

-9. No Officer or Servant of the EStablishment shall supply any Female Convcit with other provisions or comforts of any kind than those allowed by the Regulations.
+9. No Officer or Servant of the Establishment shall supply any Female Convict with other provisions or comforts of any kind than those allowed by the Regulations.
 Neither is any clothing, nor other articles whatever, to be permitted to be delivered to any Convict in the House of Correction, nor are any letters or notes to be given them unless the same shall have been first opened and perused by the Superintendent, by whom they will be destroyed, if they be not from relatives or approved friends, and of a proper character and tendency.

 Any person connected with the Establishment, who shall disobey the orders contained in this Regulation, if free, shall be immediately dismissed, and if a convict, shall be severely punished under the sentence of the Principal Superintendent.